-Why the topic matters: Garnishees are a highly politicised, but still poorly understood topic.
+Garnishees are a highly politicised, but still poorly understood topic.
 They are ostensibly a debt collection tool, but one that has been shown to further entrench indebtedness and income inequality, and – unlike asset attachment – is predominately used against poorer people.
-But it also hits society at all levels, especially in the civil service.The project will also contextualise this issue within a broader look at over-indebtedness as a theme - what do we owe, how many credit accounts do we have, how many are in good/bad standing, etc.
+But it also hits society at all levels, especially in the civil service.The project will contextualise this issue within a broader look at over-indebtedness as a theme:

-What the project will look like: A scroll-form page is proposed, as well as staggered or serialised publishing, and theming content into sections, such as “public servant garnishees”, “credit exposure per income bracket” and “South Africa’s indebtedness”.
+Format: A scroll-form page is proposed, as well as staggered or serialised publishing, and theming content into sections or data segments, such as “public servant garnishees”, “credit exposure per income bracket” and “South Africa’s indebtedness”.
 Sections will include the multimedia tools applicable to each, including videos interviews, graphs, and mapping.

 Business Day (print) and BDLive (online) are the primary media partners.

 - Business Day: initial feature on over-indebtedness and South Africa's credit stats (EN)

 - Business Day: follow-up feature unpacking the law and impact of garnishees in South Africa.
 (EN)

 - LegalBrief: Republished extracts from Business Day article (EN)

 - Financial Mail: Cover package for 22-16 March 2018 edition (EN)